 Enforcement will be carried out by comparing the TfL database of vehicle registrations with valid permits with the automatic number plate recognition (ANPR) camera captures of vehicles entering London.

-From 1 March 2021, a HGV found to be in breach of the permit scheme will be issued a Penalty Charge Notice (PCN) of up to £550 (reduced by 50 per cent if paid within 14 days).
+The Direct Vision Standard start date was the 1 March 2021.
+A HGV found to be in breach of the permit scheme, not adhering to DVS compliance will be issued a Penalty Charge Notice (PCN) of up to £550 (reduced by 50 per cent if paid within 14 days).
 TfL will also have the ability to revoke or suspend a permit if a vehicle that has been granted a permit is later found to be in breach of the permit terms.

-Crystal Ball can help you become compliant by providing the necessary equipment to meet the following requirements:
+Crystal Ball can help you become compliant by providing the necessary Direct Vision Standard kit to meet the following Direct Vision Standard requirements:

 From 26 October 2020, if your vehicle is above 12 tonnes GVW and enters the Greater London area you will require a HGV permit.
 The only vehicles exempt are cars, vans, buses and coaches.